See below for information on the following appeals.

 Students without Parent Information:

 - Complete and submit the CSU, Chico Dependency Status Appeal, which may be downloaded from our Web site.
 Make sure all relevant documentation is attached.
 Select the correct appeal form for the appropriate year.
-Students filing a 2012-2013 FAFSA should use the 2012-2013 Dependency Status Appeal form.
+Students filing a 2016-2017 FAFSA or CA Dream Application should use the 2016-2017 Dependency Status Appeal form.

 After Filing the FAFSA and Submitting Your Appeal: